GreyNoise-Intelligence/SA-GreyNoise/README.md

  - OS: Platform independent
  - Vendor Products: GreyNoise API

 # RELEASE NOTES (Version 2.1.5) #
  - Fix bug with `gnenrich`, `gnriot`, and `gnfilter` where proxy wasn't being used for API key validation

+# RELEASE NOTES (Version 2.2.0) #
+ - Add new FEED component to create lookuptable based on GreyNoise indicators
+ - Updated `gnenrich` command to use batch lookups
+ - Updated `gnquery` command with new parameters `page_size` and `exclude_raw`

 # RELEASE NOTES (Version 2.1.4) #
  - Add support for configuring proxy information in conf file